Kara Zordel, Executive Director

 Alison moved to San Francisco from Columbus, Ohio where she was working as a case manager for homeless families.
 She is an alumna of The Ohio State University with a BS in Human Development and Family Science and a Master of Social Work.
 Alison is proud to be part of a team that is making a difference in the community and in the lives of the individuals they serve.

-Erin Anderson, Resource Specialist, Every Day Connect
+Brittany Horwich, Resource Specialist, Every Day Connect